Black Bear Ranch: Life today

-Life at the ranch continues on, with similar struggles about what communality means as took place during the early days.
+Life at the ranch continues on, with similar struggles about what communal living means as took place during the early days.
 The rules have grown into a set of "Traditional Guidelines" which try to ensure "the continued existence of Black Bear Ranch and its tradition of communal living in a way that cares for and nourishes each other and the environment".
 Decision making by the group is managed through weekly 'Circles'.

 In April 2017, the ranch made news when 15-year-old Tennessee student Elizabeth Thomas and her convicted kidnapper and former teacher Tad Cummins were found in a cabin in Cecilville, CA near the ranch after a month-long interstate manhunt.
 They had stayed for two weeks at Black Bear Ranch but were asked to leave, after which they moved into the cabin.